Jared Moskowitz: Division of Emergency Management

 In December 2018, Governor-elect Ron DeSantis appointed Moskowitz as director of the Florida Division of Emergency Management.
 He took office the next month as the state was recovering from Hurricane Michael, a Category 5 storm.
 As director, he managed Florida's response to multiple crises, including two hurricane seasons and the COVID-19 pandemic.
 During the pandemic, he oversaw the distribution of personal protective equipment (PPE), vaccines, and testing supplies.

 In 2020, at the beginning of the COVID-19 pandemic, Moskowitz criticized 3M for diverting millions of N95 masks intended for Florida to foreign buyers offering higher prices.
 He described his unsuccessful efforts to secure masks, with distributors directing state officials to empty warehouses.
 According to Moskowitz, 3M's U.S. distributors acknowledged that Florida's orders were delayed in favor of more profitable foreign sales, including to Germany, Russia, and France.

 Moskowitz also criticized 60 Minutes for running a story that claimed that Governor Ron DeSantis engaged in a pay-to-play scheme with supermarket chain Publix over distribution of the COVID-19 vaccine, writing that "[n]o one" from DeSantis's "office suggested Publix" to distribute the vaccines.

 In April 2021, Moskowitz left the Division of Emergency Management to spend more time with his family.
 Governor Ron DeSantis credited Moskowitz with Florida's logistics response to hurricanes and the pandemic.
 Later that year, in August, Miami-Dade County mayor Daniella Levine Cava appointed him as an advisor for the county's COVID-19 response.

+Broward County Commission

+In November 2021, DeSantis appointed Moskowitz to the Broward County Commission.
+In March 2022, he announced that he would be a candidate for the United States House of Representatives.
+He continued to serve on the commission during 2022, and served until his successor was sworn in on November 29.